Ei3-kw/MATH3202/a1/doc/B/tealCowDiary.md

 $$

 ### Constraints
-- For each farm, the sum of all processed milk is equal to the supply.
+- For each farm, the sum of all processed milk must be equal to the supply.
 This ensures supply is not wasted.
 $$ S_{f} = w_{f} + x_{f} + y_{f} + z_{f}, \quad \forall \; f \in F $$

-- For non-organic farms, the volume of organic whole and low fat milk processed from its supply must be zero.
+- Since organic products can only be produced from organic supply, for non-organic farms, the volume of organic whole and low fat milk processed from its supply must be zero.
 $$ w_{f} = 0, \quad \forall f \in F \textrm{ if not } Org_{f} $$
 $$ x_{f} = 0, \quad \forall f \in F \textrm{ if not } Org_{f} $$

-- The supplied milk is processed into whole milk and low fat milk so that the total milk fat content of production is at most the total milk fat of the input - excess milk fat can be potentially used for other purposes.
+- Supplied milk is processed into whole milk and low fat milk such that the total milk fat content of production is at most the total milk fat of the input (i.e., the total milk fat of supply) - excess milk fat can be potentially used for other purposes.
 $$
 \sum_{f \in F}
     F_{w} \times (w_{f} + y_{f}) +
     F_{l} \times (x_{f} + z_{f}) \leq
-    \sum_{f \in F} (w_{f} + x_{f} + y_{f} + z_{f}) \times F_{f}
+    \sum_{f \in F} S_{f} \times F_{f}
 $$

-- The percentage milk fat in organic products must be less than or equal to the percentage milk fat of their input (since organic products can only be produced from organic supply).
+- The total milk fat of organic products must be less than or equal to the total milk fat of their input (since organic products can only be produced from organic supply).
 $$
 \sum_{f \in F} F_{w} \times w_{f} + F_{l} \times x_{f} \leq
-\sum_{f \in F \textrm{ if } Org_{f}} (w_{f} + x_{f}) \times F_{f}
+\sum_{f \in F} (w_{f} + x_{f}) \times F_{f}
 $$

-- Low fat milk can make up at most 25% of the total of low fat and whole milk, for each of organic and normal products.
+- Due to marketing restrictions, low fat milk can make up at most 25% of the total produced milk each day, for each of organic and normal products.
 $$ \textrm{MaxPercentLow} \times \bigg( \sum_{f \in F} w_{f} + x_{f} \bigg) \geq \sum_{f \in F} x_{f} $$
 $$ \textrm{MaxPercentLow} \times \bigg( \sum_{f \in F} y_{f} + z_{f} \bigg) \geq \sum_{f \in F} z_{f} $$

 - Organic products can make up at most 15% of all milk sold.
+Since all of the supply is used, $S_{f}$ is used in this constraint to represent the total milk sold from each farm.
 $$\textrm{MaxPercentOrg} \times \bigg( \sum_{f \in F} S_{f} \bigg) - \bigg( \sum_{f \in F} w_{f} + x_{f} \bigg) \geq 0$$

 ## Communication 5